Flammability Testing Laboratory

 Classification

-Protective gloves and other hand protection against thermal risks (heat and/or fire)
+Protective gloves and other hand protection against thermal hazards (heat and/or fire)

 Regulation of 12 March 2009